 An Integrative Health Coach Might Be Your Answer

-The beautiful spring weather in southwest Florida makes it easy for many of us to be active and engage in healthy habits.
-But what about when work, family demands or other barriers get in the way?
-Perhaps getting into a regular routine, meeting obligations or other factors in your life are deterrents to the healthy start you’ve made in 2012.
+If you are a seasonal resident, the beautiful winter weather in southwest Florida makes it easy to be active and engage in healthy habits.
+But what about when you return to your primary residence?
+Perhaps getting back to a regular routine, meeting obligations and unfavorable Spring weather are deterrents to the healthy start you’ve made in 2012.

 Wouldn’t it be nice to continue with the progress you’ve made regardless of the barriers?
 Having short- and long-term goals, and an actionable plan that takes into account barriers and strategies to implement when barriers arise, are key to making sustainable change.
 Making a lifestyle change that is sustainable is possible.
 Studies conducted by Duke University Integrative Medicine have found that partnering with an Integrative Health Coach increases the likelihood of being successful in making those elusive lifestyle changes.3,4